-Inclusive Education Lay Advocacy Project
+Inclusive Education Lay Advocacy Program

 WHO WE ARE

 Disability Rights Nebraska launched the Inclusive Education Lay Advocacy Project to engage interested people in lay advocacy for students with disabilities and their families.
 Through education and training provided by the Inclusive Education Lay Advocacy Project, advocates will be equipped with the tools necessary to thoroughly understand educational information and legal rights.
 As a result, they will be prepared to help families effectively navigate educational systems to secure inclusive educational opportunities for students with disabilities.
-Please contact our Lay Advocacy Project Coordinator, Pat Cottingham, if you are interested in becoming a lay advocate or having a lay advocate work with you.

 BELIEFS & STRATEGIES FOR SUCCESS